anou/iftheme-docs/plugins/wysija-newsletters/readme.txt

 * updated language file (pot) with 20 or so modifications

 = 0.9.6 - 2011/12/18 =
-* fixed subscribe from a wysija confirmation page bug
+* fixed subscribe from a MailPoet confirmation page bug
 * fixed campaigns "Column does not exists in model .."
 * fixed address and unsubscribe links appearing at bottom of newsletter a second time
-* fixed menu submenu no wysija but newsletters no js
+* fixed menu submenu no MailPoet but newsletters no js
 * fixed bug statistics opened_at not inserted
 * fixed bug limit subscribers updated on subscribers delete
 * fixed daily cron scandir empty dir